codeforequity-at/botium-connector-alexa-avs/README.md

 > ./node_modules/.bin/botium-connector-alexa-avs-init
 ```

-Either way, there are optional parameters for config files, and for language.
-You can see them with --help.
 Just follow the suggested steps, you will be presented a hyperlink you have to open in your browser to connect the Botium virtual device to your Amazon account.

 ### 4. Use the generated botium.json